 Prior to visiting It is imperative that the building, resa search for existing available documentation canmust be conducted prior to the start befo.
-Documents may include: the original design and construction documents including shop drawings and material testing reports for the original

-Commented [KM231]: Run on sentence.
+Documents may include: the original design and construction documents including shop drawings and material testing reports for the original construction. documents for any additions, alterations or repairs that may have occurred throughout the building's history.
+Documents may also include permits, previous CAsassessment reports or construction documents for any additions, alterations or repairs that may have occurred over the building's history.
+Review of all ongoing maintenance records can be useful.
+The documents can help the design professional performing the building assessment to better understand the buildings layout and systems and to identify if permitted or non permitted Commented [KM255]: Run on sentence.

-Commented [KM232]: Please extract this sections.
+Commented [KM256]: Please extract this sections.
 If too long, then reprint in an appendix.
 This will be more user friendly.

-Commented [KM233]: Defined term is "code official".
+Commented [KM257]: Defined term is "code official".
 Italicize "code".

-construction. documents for any additions, alterations or repairs that may have occurred throughout the building's history.
-Documents may also include permits, previous CAsassessment reports or construction documents for any additions, alterations or repairs that may have occurred over the building's history.
-Review of all ongoing maintenance records can be useful.
-The documents can help the design professional performing the building assessment to better understand the buildings layout and systems and to identify if permitted or non-permitted additions, alterations or repairs have occurred since original construction.
+additions, alterations or repairs have occurred since original construction.
 The available documents can be used by the design professional to verify by observation and measurements non-concealed elements of the original construction and any additions, alterations or repairs that may have occurred since original construction.
 If some or none of the documents are not available, Interviews with relevant parties such as building owners, maintenance staff and property managers can yield useful information that may not be reflected in the available building documents.
 This information may include the age of the building, an account of un-documented additions, alterations, and repairs that may have occurred, areas of distress, corrosion, cracking, water leaking or signs of condensation, unusual static and dynamic loading conditions including vibrations, and ongoing maintenance concerns.
 Useful as well are

 - 1. Building permits - 2.
 Approved geotechnical/soil investigation reports - 3.
 Approved construction documents, as necessary - 4.
 Structural design analysis and assumptions calculations - 5.
 Fire-resistance system designs, manufacturers installation, repair, and maintenance instructions - 6.
-Approved fabrication drawings for pre-cast or prefabricated structural elements - 7.
+Approved-fabrication drawings for pre-cast or prefabricated structural elements - 7.
 Approved erection plans - 8.
-As built Record drawings - 9.
+As-built-Record drawings - 9.
 Observation Reports by the registered design professional of record - 10.
 Material test reports and CAcondition assessment records - 11.
 Final special condition assessment reports - 12.
-Construction documents for any subsequent additions, alterations, and repairs - 13.
-Inspection/ $\underline{\text{CA-condition-assessment}}$ records for the original structure and any subsequent additions, alterations, and repairs - 14.
-Maintenance records - 15.
+Construction documents for any subsequent additions, alterations, and repairs

+13. Inspection/CAcondition assessment records for the original structure and any subsequent additions, alterations, and repairs

+- 14. Maintenance records - 15.
 Certification of Occupancy or equivalent - 16.
 Information about Code-in-effect when first constructed